 Edward William Cox was a silk merchant, the husband of Louisa J Woodruff Cox, and father of Colonel Reginald Woodruff Cox OBE and Capt Harold Edward Leys Cox VR.

-He was a partner in the firm he founded with and Howard Edwards called Cox & Edwards of Old Cavendish Street, London.
-Reginald would join this firm as well as the Lodge and the Regiment.
-Harold would be killed in the War with the Regiment.
+He was a partner in the firm he founded with Howard Edwards called Cox & Edwards of Old Cavendish Street, London.

-The news of Harold’s death reached the Lodge and the boys father at the October 1916 Installation Meeting.
-Edward Cox was installed but left immediately afterwards, before a sombre festive board.
-Harold never joined the lodge, but for more information see his brother’s entry.
+The news of Harold’s death reached the Lodge and the boys’ father at the October 1916 Installation Meeting.
+Edward Cox was installed but left immediately afterwards before a sombre festive board.

-Edward had been initiated in 1908.
-He would go on to be Director of Ceremonies.
+Edward was initiated in 1908 and would go on to be Director of Ceremonies.

 He died in February 1931.